Miro-Ecosystem/terraform-provider-miro/docs/resources/board.html.md

 ## Import

-Applications can be imported using their Spinnaker application and pipeline name, e.g.
+Applications can be imported using their Miro board ID, e.g.

 ```
 $ terraform import miro_.myboard o9J_km_OSX8=